-On September 21, 2009, Judge Donald Molloy of the Ninth Federal District Court in Missoula, Montana issued an order enjoining and vacating the delisting of the Greater Yellowstone Area grizzly population.
+In 2009, a federal judge in Missoula issued an order enjoining and vacating the delisting of the Greater Yellowstone Area grizzly bear population.
 In compliance with this order, the Yellowstone grizzly population was once again listed as a threatened population under the ESA.

-The USFWS, YES, and IGBC all believe that the Yellowstone DPS represents a viable population of sufficient numbers and distribution of reproductive individuals able to provide a high likelihood that the species would continue to exist and be well distributed throughout this portion of its range for the foreseeable future.
-At the same time, The State and Federal agencies’ agreement to implement the extensive Conservation Strategy (CS) and state management plans will ensure that adequate regulatory mechanisms remain in place and that the Yellowstone grizzly bear population will not once again become an endangered species.
-At the present time YES continues with ongoing study, management, and education as outlined in the CS.
+The U.S. Fish & Wildlife Service, Yellowstone Ecosystem Subcommittee, and IGBC all believe that the Yellowstone represents a viable population of sufficient numbers and distribution of reproductive individuals able to provide a high likelihood that the species would continue to exist and be well distributed throughout this portion of its range for the foreseeable future.